danyarmoski/spina-dev-challenge/README.md

 I focused on keeping the local dev experience simple and consistent rather than trying to recreate a full production environment.
 - Docker Compose separates the app and database so the environment is reproducible across machines
 - I added an entrypoint script to handle common setup tasks like installing dependencies and preparing the database
-- I used a persistent volume for Ruby gems so developers can install or update dependencies without rebuilding the container.
+- I used a persistent volume for Ruby gems so developers can install or update dependencies without rebuilding the container

 ## Known Callouts
 - This is intended for local development only